davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 ([Revenue Won]+[Revenue In Pipeline])
 ```
-- **DAX Explanation (Generated):** The DAX expression `([Revenue Won] + [Revenue In Pipeline])` is a simple calculation that combines two key financial metrics to provide a clearer picture of a company's revenue situation.
+- **DAX Explanation (Generated):** This DAX code snippet is a simple calculation that combines two key components of revenue for a business:

-Here's what each part means:

-1. **Revenue Won**: This represents the total amount of revenue that has already been secured or confirmed from sales.
-It includes all the deals that have been closed successfully and for which the company expects to receive payment.
+1. **Revenue Won**: This represents the total amount of revenue that has already been secured or confirmed from sales that have been completed successfully.

-2. **Revenue In Pipeline**: This refers to the potential revenue that is expected from deals that are currently in progress but have not yet been finalized.
-This could include negotiations that are ongoing or contracts that are expected to be signed soon.
+2. **Revenue In Pipeline**: This refers to the potential revenue that is expected to be generated from sales opportunities that are currently in progress but have not yet been finalized.
+This could include deals that are being negotiated or are in the final stages of closing.

-### What the Expression Achieves:
+### What the DAX Expression Achieves:

-By adding these two figures together, the expression calculates the **total expected revenue**.
-This total gives the business a comprehensive view of both the revenue that is already guaranteed (Revenue Won) and the revenue that is likely to come in the future (Revenue In Pipeline).
+The expression `([Revenue Won] + [Revenue In Pipeline])` calculates the total expected revenue by adding together the revenue that has already been won and the revenue that is anticipated from ongoing sales efforts.

-In simple terms, this measure helps the company understand its current financial health and future revenue potential, allowing for better planning and decision-making.
-It provides a snapshot of how much money the company can expect to generate from its sales efforts, both from completed deals and those that are still in the works.
+### In Business Terms:

+- **Total Revenue Projection**: This measure provides a forecast of total revenue by considering both confirmed sales and potential future sales.
+- **Decision-Making Tool**: It helps business leaders understand their current financial position and future revenue potential, allowing them to make informed decisions about resource allocation, budgeting, and strategic planning.
+- **Performance Indicator**: By tracking this measure over time, businesses can assess their sales performance and pipeline health, identifying trends and areas for improvement.

+In summary, this DAX expression gives a comprehensive view of the company's revenue situation by combining what has been achieved with what is expected, helping to guide business strategy and operations.

 **`Forecast %`**